 Once the food has made its way into your mouth and is within reach of your tongue, the second ingestion stage begins.
 This is where chewing and taste combine to help you identify what you’ve taken a bite out of.
 Your saliva aids in the breakdown of what you’re eating and transforms it, which helps your body absorb different nutrients down the line.

 Stage 2: Digestion

 Your digestive system can be divided into two parts: upper and lower.
 Food travels from one end to the other through a series of organs called the alimentary canal.
-This is what you call your gastrointestinal tract, or GI tract for short, and it’s responsible for most of the digestion process.
+This is what you call your gastrointestinal tract or GI tract for short, and it’s responsible for most of the digestion process.

-As we mentioned, when food passes through the lips, tongue and teeth to enter your digestive system, enzymes in saliva start breaking down carbohydrates.
+As we mentioned, when food passes through the lips, tongue, and teeth to enter your digestive system, enzymes in saliva start breaking down carbohydrates.
 Other enzymes present in both saliva and stomach secretions continue this process of breaking down food.

-The stomach takes care of most of this work, churning and mixing the contents inside to further break down food into a semi-liquid called chyme.
-The stomach walls contain cells that secrete hydrochloric acid – a solution of water, protein and hydrogen ions that gives your stomach its acidic environment.
+The stomach takes care of most of this work, churning and mixing the contents inside further to break down food into a semi-liquid called chyme.
+The stomach walls contain cells that secrete hydrochloric acid – a solution of water, protein, and hydrogen ions that gives your stomach its acidic environment.